 Can land be used for other purposes with a solar farm present?

-It is important to let landowners know that they don’t have to use all of their acreage for a solar farm if they do not wish to.
-If landowners would like to keep producing crops or housing animals, they can provide a certain amount of acres for their needs and the solar panels.
 Typically, commercial solar projects require at least 40 acres of buildable land.
-Actually, having grazing animals makes it easier to keep the grass growth lower without the use of special devices.
+However, it is important to let landowners know that they don’t have to use all of their acreage for a solar farm if they do not wish to.
+This is up for negotiation with the solar developer!
+If they would like to keep producing crops or housing animals, they can provide a certain amount of acres for their needs and the solar panels.
+In fact, having grazing animals makes it easier to manage grass growth without the use of special devices.

 How long do solar leases typically last?